Karl Fischer von Treuenfeld: Early life

-Karl von Fischer-Treuenfeld was born into the noble Prussian family of Fischer-Treuenfeld and was the second son and youngest child of five of Imperial German Navy officer Kapitän zur See (Colonel) Alwin Felix Friedrich Oskar von Fischer-Treuenfeld (1842–1923) and his wife Emma Friederike, née Harms (1851–1919).
-In 1898, he entered the Prussian cadet corps and graduated in 1903 from the Preußische Hauptkadettenanstalt in Lichterfelde as a Fahnenjunker.
+Karl von Fischer-Treuenfeld was born into the noble Prussian family of Fischer-Treuenfeld and was the second son and youngest child of five of Imperial German Navy officer Kapitän zur See Alwin Felix Friedrich Oskar von Fischer-Treuenfeld (1842–1923) and his wife Emma Friederike, née Harms (1851–1919).
+In 1898, he entered the Royal Prussian Army cadet corps and graduated in 1903 from the Preußische Hauptkadettenanstalt in Lichterfelde as a Fahnenjunker.
 He was commissioned as a Leutnant on 18 August 1904 and served with the 4th Guards Artillery Regiment.
-He transferred to a Hussar regiment (1.
-Leib-Husaren-Regiment Nr.
-1), studied at the War Academy until 1914 and then served during the First World War.
-He served in staff positions and in field commands (Leib-Hussars Brigade and 232nd Infantry Division) on both the western front and the eastern front throughout the war, was promoted to Rittmeister (25 February 1915) and was twice seriously wounded, earning the Iron Cross, 1st and 2nd class and the Wound Badge in silver.
+He transferred to a Hussar regiment (1st Life Hussars), studied at the War Academy until 1914 and then served during the First World War.
+He served in staff positions and in field commands (the Life Hussars Brigade and the 232nd Infantry Division) on both the western front and the eastern front throughout the war.
+He was promoted to Rittmeister (25 February 1915) and was twice seriously wounded, earning the Iron Cross, 1st and 2nd class and the Wound Badge in silver.
 He was transferred to the General staff in December 1915 and later served on the staff of the field army of General Erich Ludendorff.
 At the end of the war, he remained in a staff posting with the peacetime Reichswehr until leaving the military in March 1920 with the rank of Major.

 Fischer-Treuenfeld settled in Hamburg where he became a businessman, and also worked briefly in Great Britain and the United States.
 He also headed the local Volkische militia.
 In 1922, he was introduced to Adolf Hitler by Ludendorff, with whom he remained close friends until the general's death in 1937.
 He made plans to use his militia force to march on Berlin in support of Hitler's Beer Hall Putsch in November 1923.
 However, this did not come about due to the collapse of Hitler's revolt in Munich.
 In 1929, Fischer-Treuenfeld's business failed, which he blamed on the Jews, writing in his autobiography: "As a result, the hate of the Jews and Freemasons that caused the economic disaster … caused my business to collapse".
 At his request, his name was changed back to “von Treuenfeld” by a decision of the Prussian Ministry of the Interior in Berlin on 27 September 1933.
 From 1933 to 1939, he was employed by an industrial company in Berlin.